wp-plugins/searchles-related-posts/readme.txt

 * Click on "Activate Plugin"
 * Under Appearance on the left column, click "Widgets"
 * Click "Add" next to Searchles Discovery
-* Very Important: On the right side, click "Edit" and change your client id to your client id you specified when signing up at Searchles.
+* Very Important: On the right side, click "Edit" and configure the widget, then click "Save Changes".
 * Change the size and colors of widget to make it fit your layout (optional)
+* Email us at widget -at- searchles dot com for help

 you are done! try viewing a blog post.
 (Note: the widget will only show on post pages)